MicrosoftDocs/dynamics-365-project-operations/articles/budget/cost-and-sales-budget-management.md

 [!INCLUDE[banner](../includes/banner.md)]

-_**Applies To:** Project Operations for resource/nonstocked based scenarios, Lite deployment - deal to proforma invoicing_
+_**Applies To:** Project Operations for resource/nonstocked based scenarios, Lite deployment - deal to proforma invoicing._

 This article provides the typical actions to be performed for cost and sales budget management in resource nonstocked deployment.

-As explained in the [project budget management overview](project-budget-management-overview-res-nonstocked.md) the project creation, actuals tracking against budget, budget approval, forecast update, budget revision happens on dataverse side.
+As explained in the [project budget management overview](project-budget-management-overview-res-nonstocked.md) the project creation, actuals tracking against budget, budget approval, forecast update, budget revision happens on Dataverse side.
 Approved budgets would be transferred to forecast tables on the Finance & Operations.

 A project budget can be created for all types of projects, fixed-price, time and material, and investment projects, for tracking both costs and sales budgets.

-Here is the step by step process of creation and approval of project budgets in dataverse.
+Here's the step by step process of creation and approval of project budgets in Dataverse.

 | Step | Action in Dataverse | Relevant Documentation | Comments |
 |---|---|---|---|